|Since long ago, the high-layer architecture

 Our patent algorithm completely eliminated these overheads.
 Thus greatly reducing the network load, significantly improve the overall efficiency.
 And makes it easy to deploy clusters across multiple data centers.

 Based on our unique distributed coordination technology, the high performance, strong consistency cluster across multiple data centers can be implemented easily.
-Fault detection and failover can be done within a second.
+Fault detection and failover can be done in milliseconds.
 The system is still available even if the entire data center is offline.
 We also providing a strong consistency guarantee: even if there is a network partition, it will not appear split brain and other data inconsistencies.
 For example:

 In the traditional dual fault tolerance scheme, the slave node automatically promotes itself as the master node after losing the heartbeat signal and continues to provide services to achieve high availability.
 In this case, split brain problem occurs when both the master and slave nodes are normal, but the heartbeat connection is accidentally disconnected (network partition).
 As shown in above Figure: At this time, node A and B both think that the other party is offline.
 As a result, both nodes upgrade themselves to the master node and provide the same service, respectively.
 This will result in inconsistent data that is difficult to recover.